-- 9) Rules for trainings developed with funds from this micro-grant: Any training materials micro-grantee develops or delivers with funds from this micro-grant must comply with the Department of Justice OJP training requirements.
+- 9) Any training materials micro-grantee develops or delivers with funds from this micro-grant must comply with the Department of Justice OJP training requirements.
 These requirements include that: - a) Trainers comply with the law and cannot discriminate. - b) The content of the training and the materials must be accurate, relevant, useful and well-matched to the purpose of the training. - c) Trainers must be well-qualified in the subject area. - d) Trainers must demonstrate highest standards of professionalism.